Disentangled Sequence to Sequence Learning for Compositional Generalization: Abstract

 \section{Abstract}

-There is mounting evidence that existing neural network models, in particular the very popular sequence-to-sequence architecture, struggle with compositional generalization, i.e., the ability to systematically generalize to unseen compositions of seen components.
-In this paper we demonstrate that one of the reasons hindering compositional generalization relates to the representations being \emph{entangled}.
-We propose an extension to sequence-to-sequence models which allows us to learn disentangled representations by adaptively re-encoding (at each time step) the source input.
-Specifically, we condition the source representations on the newly decoded target context which makes it easier for the encoder to exploit specialized information for each prediction rather than capturing all source information in a single forward pass.
-Experimental results on semantic parsing and machine translation empirically show that our proposal yields more disentangled representations and better generalization.
+There is mounting evidence that existing neural network models, in particular the very popular sequence-to-sequence architecture, struggle to systematically generalize to unseen compositions of seen components.
+We demonstrate that one of the reasons hindering compositional generalization relates to representations being \emph{entangled}.
+We propose an extension to sequence-to-sequence models which encourages disentanglement by adaptively re-encoding (at each time step) the source input.
+Specifically, we condition the source representations on the newly decoded target context which makes it easier for the encoder to exploit specialized information for each prediction rather than capturing it all in a single forward pass.
+Experimental results on semantic parsing and machine translation empirically show that our proposal delivers more disentangled representations and better generalization. \footnote{Our code is available at \url{https://github.com/mswellhao/Dangle}.}